jatin69/srijan-2018/articles/chatbots.md

 --- | --- |
 writer | Anjali - MCA 1st year
 Editor | Ashita
+Proofread | Jatin
-status | Review Complete , proof read by Jatin Plagiarism | Low 9% [Report link](./plag_reports/plag_chatbots.pdf)
+status | Review Complete
+Plagiarism | Low 9% [Report link](./plag_reports/plag_chatbots.pdf)
-Content | pending
+Content | chatbot > emerging trends
-Verdict | pending
+Verdict | Good Candidate
 ---

 If you have ever tried to contact a company through a representative at a call center, then you know how slow and frustrating this process can be.